Real Talk: Grocery Shopping with Nerve Pain

-That could explain her multiple symptoms, which definitely proves any of them could flare up at any time.
+That diagnosis could explain her multiple symptoms, which proves any of them could flare up at any time.
 She recommends that those who have chronic pain stay ahead of the condition by planning their moves ahead of time.

 - Prepare for your shopping trip at home first.
 This means mentally walk through each aisle.

 - Ask yourself, “Can I order this online instead?”
 If the answer is yes, scratch that from your list.
 Most things can now be ordered online and delivered to your front door.
-Some grocery stores allow for online ordering by which they will do the shopping for you and allow you to pick your groceries up curbside.
+Some grocery stores allow for online ordering in which they will do the shopping for you and allow you to pick your groceries up curbside.